AnthonyHoyas/ReadMe/README.md

 <img align="right" widht="100" height="100" src="https://c.tenor.com/pvFJwncehzIAAAAM/hello-there-private-from-penguins-of-madagascar.gif">

-<span data-color="blue">Hello world 🤘 , my name is Anthony i'm 29 from Belgium, my `coding` journey begin 3 month ago when i joined the Milocs to learn about `code`.
+<span data-color="blue">Hello world 🤘 , my name is Anthony i'm 29 from Belgium, my `coding` journey begin 3 months ago when i joined the [Milocs](https://milocs.be/) to learn about `code`.
 Before that, i was a law student and i worked 2 years during the pendemic.
-Now, i'm exited to meet you and learn more @BeCode !</span>
+Now, i'm exited to meet you and learn more @ [BeCode](https://becode.org/fr/) !</span>

 ---